Rustring/MsOffice-On-WineBottles-Improved/README.md

 The rest of the steps are the same as Office 2010, just use `office2013.yml` or `office2016.yml` as the bottle configurations.

 If you cant download from here, or is too slow, download from the release [here](https://github.com/Rustring/msoffice-bottle-improved/releases/tag/sample-tag).

+## File Integrations

+Copy all `.desktop` files from [File-Intergrations](https://github.com/Rustring/MsOffice-On-WineBottles-Improved/tree/main/File-Intergrations) and [Applicationn-File](https://github.com/Rustring/MsOffice-On-WineBottles-Improved/tree/main/Applicationn-File) to `~/.local/share/applications`

+Change `Icon` path by changing to your username and bottle path name.
+Change the bottle name (can include spaces) in `Exec`.